Kayabwe

 Kayabwe, is a town in the Buganda Region of Uganda.
-It is an urban center in Mpigi District Local Government.The Mayor is Hon.
-Zedi Kasule (Taata Sophia) and the LC 5 Councilor of Kayabwe TC is Hon.
-Mwanje Alex Andrew.
-The town has 6 attractions that make it a potential adrenaline capital (SHREWD model): Swamp of River Katonga; Highway from Mombasa to Bujumbura (1500km, 25 hour drive); River Katonga; Equator line that crosses 13 countries and brings tropical climate to 100 countries; Waterfront of Lake Victoria (harbour at Namirembe landing site); Design Centre called Uganda Martyrs' University - Nkozi.
+It is an urban center in Mpigi District Local Government.
+The town is near Swamp of River Katonga; Highway from Mombasa to Bujumbura (1500km, 25 hour drive); River Katonga; Equator line that crosses 13 countries and brings tropical climate to 100 countries; Waterfront of Lake Victoria (harbour at Namirembe landing site); Design Centre called Uganda Martyrs' University - Nkozi.
 The town sits astride The Equator.

 Location

 The town is located in Mpigi District, in the Central Region of Uganda, approximately 43.5 km, by road, south-west of the town Mpigi, the location of the district headquarters.
 This location is along the Kampala–Masaka Road, about 81 km, by road, south-west of Kampala, the capital city of Uganda.
 From the city of Masaka, Kayabwe is approximately 51 km, by road, in a north-easterly direction.